 WAIT…WHAT DID JESUS SIT UPON?

 Let’s begin at the end since that’s where the alleged absurdity lies.
 If we read verse 7, the antecedent seems to be the donkey and the colt, but let’s slow down for a second.
-There’s also the word cloaks, and Jesus sitting on the coats makes a lot more sense then him straddling two burros and saying giddyup.
-Many commentators take this common-sense view, including Keener, France, and Ellicott, to name a few.
+There’s also the word cloaks, and Jesus sitting on the coats makes a lot more sense than him straddling two burros and saying giddyup.
+Many commentators take this common-sense view, including Craig Keener, RT France, AT Robinson, and Ellicott, to name a few.

 But what about Matthew butchering Zechariah 9:9?

-Dale Allison (not a particularly conservative scholar) has a commentary on Matthew.
-He writes that many rabbinic texts “contain numerous tendentious renderings of Scripture which ignore the rules of poetry in favor of excessively literal interpretation…[and] some rabbis found two animals in Zech 9:9.”
+Davis and Allison highlight that one of those Easter eggs is in the Triumphal entry.
+They write that the rabbinic texts “contain numerous tendentious renderings of Scripture which ignore the rules of poetry in favor of excessively literal interpretation…[and] some rabbis found two animals in Zech 9:9.”
+(Matthew Volume 3: 19-28, Davies and Allison)

 WAS MATTHEW TOO QUICK TO FIND PROOF PASSAGES, OR ARE CRITICS TOO QUICK TO FIND FAULT?